-Insight - What if baby boomers don't live forever?
+INSIGHT - What if baby boomers don't live forever?

 "The net effect (of slower longevity improvements) might not be large," agrees Ronald Lee, director of University of California, Berkeley's Center for the Demography and Economics of Aging.
 "There will be fewer elderly people to provide health care for... (but) those elderly people who are alive will be less healthy and have higher healthcare needs."

-Some insurance companies selling annuities -- firms like Metlife Inc (MET.N), Prudential Financial Inc (PRU.N), New York Life Insurance Co NYLIN.UL and TIAA CREF -- could also benefit.
+Some insurance companies selling annuities -- firms like Metlife Inc, Prudential Financial Inc, New York Life Insurance Co and TIAA CREF -- could also benefit.

 For individuals planning their futures any surprising shifts in life expectancy really wouldn't change their course.
 Some children of boomers could inherit money earlier than expected.